apache/cloudstack-documentation/source/installguide/overview/index.rst

 CloudStack is only distributed from source from the official Apache mirrors.
-However, members of the CloudStack community may build convenience binaries so that Users can install Apache CloudStack without needing to build from source.
+However, members of the CloudStack community may build convenience binaries so that users can install Apache CloudStack without needing to build from source.

 If you didn't follow the steps to build your own packages from source in